Royal Malaysian Air Force Volunteer Reserve: Origins: Air Force ROTU

 The Royal Malaysian Air Force Volunteer Reserve (RMAFVR) was established in response to the need for a dedicated air force reserve component to accommodate commissioned graduates of the Air Force Reserve Officers Training Unit (ROTU) programme.
 While other branches of the Malaysian Armed Forces already had established reserve elements, the Royal Malaysian Air Force (RMAF) lacked such a structure.
 The first cohort of Air Force ROTU cadets commenced training in 1988, and upon completing their three-year programme, they had no formal avenue to continue serving as reservists within the air force.

 Formation of the Royal Malaysian Air Force Volunteer Reserve

 The issue of an absent air force reserve component was eventually raised in Parliament, and on 6 October 1993, the Board of Ministers approved the formation of the RMAF's own reserve force.
 It was officially named the Royal Malaysian Air Force Volunteer Reserve (Pasukan Simpanan Sukarela Tentera Udara Diraja Malaysia, abbreviated PSSTUDM).
-A new command was created for its administration, known as the Air Force Reserve Command Headquarters (Markas Pemerintahan Pasukan Simpanan Tentera Udara), with its first headquarters located at Kuala Lumpur Air Base.
+A new command was created for its administration, known as the Air Force Reserve Command Headquarters (Markas Pemerintahan Pasukan Simpanan Tentera Udara), with its first headquarters located at RMAF Kuala Lumpur.

 Following its establishment, the RMAFVR expanded throughout Malaysia, in tandem with the extension of the Air Force ROTU programme to additional universities and higher education institutions.